 Q. What is BCC?

-Business Control Center- UI for Business Users (to upload content to Catalogs, create promotions etc)
+Ans: Business Control Center- UI for Business Users (to upload content to Catalogs, create promotions etc)

 Q. What are custom dsp tags?

-Custom tags is written by the developer.
+Ans: I general, the Custom tags will be written by the developer.

 Q. Difference between dsp: include and jsp:include?

-Dsp imports all objects of type class also, where as jsp imports only primitive types.
+Ans: Dsp imports all objects of type class also, where as jsp imports only primitive types.

 Jsp includes are dynamic where as dsp include are for data which is smaller than 64 kb.

 ATG created the DSP tag library as a mechanism for accessing all data types, including those that exist in ATG’s Nucleus framework.
-Other functions provided by these tags manage transactions and determine how data is rendered in a JSP.
+Other functions provided by these tags manage transactions and determine how data can be rendered within a JSP.
 It’s best to use tags from the DSP tag library only for tasks that involve Dynamo Application Framework (DAF) resources.
 Dsp tag support for the passing of object parameters between pages.
 In particular, use dsp:include rather than jsp:include, and use dsp:param rather than jsp:param.

 Q. How to implement shopping cart?